-Twitter has been developing such applications and its wider adoption reduced the need for the installation of supportive phone SDK, tools, and languages.
+Progressive web applications are Microsoft and Google-supported concepts based on reducing the gap between native and web apps.
+Twitter has been developing such applications, and its wider adoption reduced the need to install supportive phone SDK, tools, and languages.

 Risks and Security

-Securing the browsers
+Securing the Browsers

 Application security testing and developer training are also significant in this regard.

-To load a monolithic app, the whole app has to be closed and restarted but for smaller code units, one may not need to close down the whole system to restart.
+To load a monolithic app, the whole app has to be closed and restarted, but for smaller code units, one may not need to close down the whole system to restart.
 Such systems can be updated by updating a part of the whole unit.